-Goal: Ensure state and local motorcycle safety programs include a law enforcement and emergency services component.
+(=03) Ensure state and local motorcycle safety programs include a law enforcement and emergency services component.
 (Leader: S. Vanbeber & Cory Richter) Strategy Tasks Performance Measures Timeframe Task Leader Current Status Strategy 1: Encourage all 1A.
-Determine a baseline measure of agencies that currently have goals specific to motorcycle safety.
-Obtain baseline measurement of how many agencies are receiving and utilizing these tools.
+Determine a baseline measure of agencies that currently have goals specific to motorcycle safety Obtain baseline measurement of how many agencies are receiving and utilizing these tools.
 In Progress C. Lee S. Vanbeber C. Kane The LEL program measures agencies that have goals specific to motorcycles.
-Roughly 50-60% of agencies have motorcyclespecific goals.
+Roughly 50-60% of agencies have motorcycle- specific goals.
 Discussed having the coalition develop motorcycle-related policy for agencies to follow.
 We are currently in a reporting period for all LEL Challenges, Data from these challenges will be available from 2013 by May 2014. law enforcement agencies to develop agency goals specific to motorcycle safety.
-1B: Increase the number of agencies with The percentage of increase The percentage of increase annually above baseline Continuous S. Vanbeber C. Kane Working with LEL's to increase the number of agencies through their program.
+1B: Increase the number of agencies with goals specific to motorcycle safety The percentage of increase annually above baseline Continuous S. Vanbeber C. Kane Working with LEL's to increase the number of agencies through their program.
 Osceola Cty is offering motorcycle training to the general public.
 Broward County Sheriff's Office to begin offering motorcycle training to general public.
 Port St. Lucie PD is interested in developing a MC course for civilians similar to Osceola Co SO and has been in contact with Osceola SO.
-Through the use of LELs we encourage agencies to have goals specific to motorcycle safety but can't make them. , , , The number of agencies provided with the training Completed S. Vanbeber C. Kane Motorcycle checklists have been developed and are distributed as needed through the website. enforcement education.
-2B: Create a quick reference guide specific to motorcycles with statute references The creation of a quick reference guide Completed Quick Reference Guide annually updated and distributed to over 350 police/sheriff's offices in September.
+Through the use of LELs we encourage agencies to have goals specific to motorcycle safety but can't make them.
+2A: Utilize "pre-packaged" training for law enforcement The number of agencies provided with the training Completed S. Vanbeber C. Kane Motorcycle checklists have been developed and are distributed as needed through the website.
+2B: Create a quick reference guide specific to motorcycles with statute references The creation of a quick reference guide Completed K. Larsson S. Vanbeber C. Kane Quick Reference Guide annually updated and distributed to over 350 police/sheriff's offices in September.